ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 We can see a bunch of sequence data!
 Use the up, down, left and right arrows to look through the folder a bit.
 Then press `q` to quit less.

 A lot of the time we want to know if a file contains what we expect.
 Many of the sequence files in this directory have the file ending `.fastq`.
-We expect these files to contain information in a particular format throughout the file.
+We expect these files to contain information in a particular format throughout the file with four  lines of information for each sequence string.
 Looking through a million line file using less will take a long time.
 Rather than manually looking through the file we can print only a portion of the files contents to the terminal:

 ```
 head F3D0_S188_L001_R1_001.fastq